P90X vs P90X3 – Which Is The Better Schedule?

 Block 1 (or Phase 1 or Month 1)

 Typical Block 1 weeks are shown in the chart.
 In a typical Block 1 week the amount of push ups and pull ups are about the same.
 I contained CVX in this outline even tough I believe it is more cardio than weights.
 I counted all the CVX repetitions to figure out with how much the total weight was.
 Since I normally hold a single 10 pound dumbbell in CVX, I cut that weight in half and used 5 pounds in the Total weight calculation.
 Despite all the CVX low weight reps you lift more than twice as much Entire Weight in P90X than a week of X3.

 Block 2 (or Phase 2 or Month 2)

-P90X3 Block 2 comprises where every move is against an average 2 count Eccentric Lower and Upper workouts.
+P90X3 Block 2 comprises where every move is against a normal 2 count Weird Lower and Eccentric Upper work outs.
 To account for the additional “time under tension” I counted my repetitions and then multiplied by 2 to hopefully result in a significant comparison to the P90X Block 2 workouts.
 With the doubling, push-ups are about the same between plans.
 P90X pullups in an average Block 2 week are about 50% more than P90X3 even with the Strange 2X variable.
 The weighted and un- total weight and weighted reps are similar between both program after applying the doubling variable that is eccentric.

 Results Over a 13-Week Program

-Because of The Challenge, I usually do more push-ups with the P90X3 Schedule than the P90X but pull ups are another story.
-They are about 30% more in P90X.
+Because of The Challenge, I usually do more push-ups with the P90X3 Schedule than the P90X, but pull ups are another story-about 30% more in P90X.

 No surprise here with my total weight lifted over 13 weeks.
 Even with doubling the Total Weight from Weird Upper and Lower, P90X3 offers just about 75% of the weightlifting possibility of P90X.